wongjiahau/random-ideas/lambda-syntax.md

 ## Function
 In New, function arguments are just variables that are not instantiated with any values.
 Reason: this allow New to have reduced grammars, which implies that:
-- parser is easier to write
+1. parser is easier to write
-- more consistent syntax (better user experience)
+2. more consistent syntax (better user experience)
-- also it makes refactoring easier, for example:
+3. refactoring function produce cleaner diff, for example:
 ```ts
 // In typescript
 const f = () => {